deepset-ai/haystack-website/src/pages/docs_hub/usage/conf_model.md

 You can configure the Haystack Hub Retriever either by clicking on **Configuration** in the menu or by choosing **Configure Model** on the Dashboard.
 Currently, we are only supporting an **ElasticsearchRetriever**.
 In the future, you can switch between different retrievers by using the dropdown.
 For more information about the retriever click [here](/docs/latest/retrievermd#BM25-Recommended).

+The Top-K configures how many documents are returned per query.

 ![image](../img/HaystackHub_confretriever_1.png)

 ## Reader